 As we welcome warmer weather, find activities to encourage your family to get off the couch.
-While it’s entertaining to sit together and watch different TV series, you’ll create more memorable experiences when you’re actively doing something together.

-Here are some fun ideas to try:
+Here are some fun activities to try:

 Hike local trails